Tomansion/Vue3-FastAPI-WebApp-template/README.md

 The application should be available at: [http://localhost:8080](http://localhost:8080).

 More information about how to run a Docker image can be found in the [Docker documentation](https://docs.docker.com/get-started/).

-### Running the tests

-More information about how to run the tests can be found in the [backend tests README](backend/tests/README.md).

 ### Recommended VSCode extensions